-COURSE TITLE: Theory & Practice I: Freudian Legacy COURSE CODE: 0503-620
+COURSE TITLE: Theory & Practice I: Freudian Legacy

-COURSE DESCRIPTION: The purpose of this course is to examine the development of Freud's though through an in-depth study of his major theoretical works and to briefly explore his legacy in post-Freudian ego psychology.
+COURSE DESCRIPTION: The purpose of this course is to examine the development of Freud's thought through an in-depth study of his major theoretical works and to briefly explore his legacy in post-Freudian ego psychology.
 From this perspective, the student will begin to build the foundation upon which later developments in psychoanalytic theory can be best understood.

-COURSE TITLE: Theory & Practice II: Relational Tradition COURSE CODE: 0503-722
+COURSE TITLE: Theory & Practice II: Relational Tradition